mobify/developer-values/README.md

 #### 👥 Seek Feedback

-In medicine there is a tradition, where 👩🏾‍⚕️ doctors, no matter how experienced, ask colleagues for a _consult_: an opportunity to hear another perspective on how to resolve a challenge.
+> In medicine there is a tradition, where 👩🏾‍⚕️ doctors, no matter how
+> experienced, ask colleagues for a _consult_: an opportunity to hear another
+> perspective on how to resolve a challenge.

-_We have blatantly stole and copied this great tradition._
+_Mobify has blatantly stole this great tradition._

 **Actively seek feedback and incorporate it into your work.**

-Before writing a single line of code, discuss your solution with your peers.
+Before writing code, discuss solutions with your peers.

-Discussions may be as informal as a five minute [🦆 Rubber Duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) session with a white board, or a calendared fifty minute Design Review with your team and 🍖 stakeholders.
+Discussions may be informal five minute [🦆 Rubber Duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) sessions in front of a white board, or a calendared fifty minute Design Review with your team and 🍖 stakeholders.

+Early discussion stops us from pursuing dead end solutions.

+We call this up front planning [*30% Feedback*](https://42floors.com/blog/startups/thirty-percent-feedback).

-**Whether its written by the CTO or the most junior Mobifyer, all code is reviewed before it is pushed to production.**
+**Whether written by the CTO or most junior Mobifyer, all code is reviewed before being deployed to production.**

+🙏 Embrace feedback.
+It is _crucial_ to your growth.

 #### Readability counts.